vectorgrp/sil-kit/README.rst

 Getting Started - GIT Clone
 ----------------------------------------

-This section specifies the necessary steps to build the integration bus if you have just cloned the repository.
+This section specifies the necessary steps to build the SIL Kit if you have just cloned the repository.